jothepro/doxygen-awesome-css/README.md

 I really like how the Doxygen HTML-documentation is structured!
 But IMHO it looks a bit outdated.

-This theme is an attemt to update the visuals of Doxygen without changing it's overall layout too much.
+This theme is an attempt to update the visuals of Doxygen without changing its overall layout too much.

 ## Features